-We’ve made a pledge to reach Net Zero by 2030 or less and we’ve mapped out a path to get us there.
+We’ve made a pledge to reach Net Zero as soon as possible and we’ve mapped out a path to get us there.
 We’re increasing investment in our team’s well-being and we’re building on our community programs.
 We’re looking for ways to contribute to social change for good.

 Advanced manufacturing has a critical role in addressing climate change and environmental degradation.

 Advanced manufacturing can contribute to social inclusion through the creation of high-skill, high-wage jobs.
 It can also create social cohesion when diversity and inclusion are nurtured and encouraged.

 Here are the four types of Corporate Social Responsibility and how we’re meeting them:

 a.
 Reducing pollution, greenhouse gas emissions, the use of single-use plastics, water consumption and general waste.

 We’ve implemented a stringent and transformative process of Lean Manufacturing, Continual Improvement and digitalisation within the business, which is ongoing and has significantly reduced waste throughout our entire value chain.

 For example, we recently invested $500K+ in an energy-efficient 4kW Fibre Optic Laser Cutter to replace an older laser.
 The new machine uses significantly less energy and assisted gases (nitrogen and oxygen) and cuts faster with less heat.

 We’ve changed all the lighting in our 5,500m2 factory to LED.